mephisto83/a-frame-components/docs/slider.md

-# `a-slider` Component Usage Documentation
+# `frame-slider` Component Usage Documentation

-The `a-slider` component is a customizable slider component designed for graphical user interfaces.
+The `frame-slider` component is a customizable slider component designed for graphical user interfaces.
 It allows for extensive customization to fit the design requirements of various applications.
-Below is the documentation on how to use and customize the `a-slider` component.
+Below is the documentation on how to use and customize the `frame-slider` component.

 ## Properties